Get Tech Tips

 The Diagnosis Game (and Why Van Sleeping Bothers Me)

-Now maybe I’m just being judgmental and Clay was a narcoleptic, or maybe he was staying up all night doing superhero work, but I think the guy just liked to grab a few , or MANY winks.
+Now, maybe Clay was a narcoleptic and I'm just being judgmental, or maybe he was staying up all night doing superhero work.
+But I think the guy just liked to grab a few—or MANY—winks.

-It didn’t really bother me much when Clay would sleep, I could tell he wasn’t learning much and didn’t care much, but he was a pleasant sort of bloke and I didn’t hire or manage him so it really wasn’t my problem.
+It didn't really bother me much when Clay would sleep; I could tell he wasn't learning much and didn't care much, but he was a pleasant sort of guy, and I didn't hire or manage him, so it really wasn't my problem.

-Nowadays I do employ and train lots of people and now it is my problem and trainees who sleep in vans DRIVE ME CRAZY!
-Instead of focusing on my evil capitalist anti-sleep, judgy ways right off let’s ease into with some more trainee tales and let’s see if you can catch a thread of commonality.
+Nowadays, I employ and train lots of people, and now it is my problem.
+Trainees who sleep in vans DRIVE ME CRAZY!
+Instead of focusing on my evil capitalist anti-sleep, judgy ways right off, let's ease into the subject with some more trainee tales and see if you can catch a thread of commonality.

 The Nasty Dudes

-When I was a helper I rode with a few old techs that took it as their life mission to teach me all about every possible nasty thing they could pump into my mind.
-I started in the trade at 17, home-schooled, wide eyed and as sheltered a Christian kid as you can get (almost).
-These guys started in using words and pushing mental images I didn’t even understand at first.
+When I was a helper, I rode with a few old techs that took it as their life mission to teach me all about every possible nasty thing they could pump into my mind.
+I started in the trade at 17, home-schooled, wide-eyed, and as sheltered a Christian kid as you can get (almost).
+These guys started using words and pushing mental images I didn't even understand at first.

-Once I got into my own van I was glad to have a break from it… until I started getting trainees.
-I had three guys that rode with me that I remember in particular who ONLY wanted to talk about what they did, saw or thought about last night.
-One of them used to be a “tech” (used loosely) in Miami and if I took him at his word he slept with 120% of the of the occupants of South Florida.
-Needless to say, the fantasy game is strong with most of these guys and I didn’t take a word they said seriously.
+Once I got into my own van, I was glad to have a break from it—until I started getting trainees.
+I had three guys that rode with me that I remember in particular who ONLY wanted to talk about what they did, saw, or thought about last night.
+One of them used to be a “tech” (used loosely) in Miami, and if I took him at his word, he slept with 120% of the occupants of South Florida.
+Needless to say, the fantasy game is strong with most of these guys, and I didn't take a word they said seriously.